Identification and Mitigation of Conducting Package Losses for Quantum Superconducting Devices

-Using the corresponding geometric values from Table \ref{tab:hfss_ratio} and the measured resistivity values, losses due to the glue, Cu package, and PCB were calculated using Eq.~\ref{eq:qi_h} and compared against measured values in the bar chart of Fig.\ref{fig:simulate_and_measurement}.
+Using the corresponding geometric values from Table \ref{tab:hfss_ratio} and the measured resistivity values, individual losses due to the glue, Cu package, and PCB were calculated using Eq.~\ref{eq:qi_h} and compared against measured values in the bar chart of Fig.\ref{fig:simulate_and_measurement}.
 Note that for $\text{Cu}\blacksquare$ package, a 70\% fill rate for the glue was assumed.
-For R5, as example, in Cu$\blacksquare$, $0.7\times\gamma_{glue} = 1.2\ \mathrm{m}^{-1}$ implying $Q_{i,R_{S}} \simeq \times 10^{5}$, a value comparable to the observed measured loss.
+For R5, for example, in Cu$\blacksquare$, $0.7\times\gamma_{glue} = 1.2\ \mathrm{m}^{-1}$ implying $Q_{i,R_{S}} \simeq \times 10^{5}$, a value comparable to the observed measured loss.
 Loss from the glue explains the $w$ and $g$ trend observed in the Cu$\blacksquare$ package and the apparent random high loss measured with R4 and R5 in the other three packages.
-We note that Goetz \textit{et al.} reached a similar conclusion for their source of loss being associated with a conducting adhesive.\cite{goetz2016loss} Nonetheless, several benefits of the hole underneath the chip are noted: \begin{enumerate} \item The induced currents in the PCB are reduced due to the stored $H$ field residing in vacuum underneath the device (\emph{e.g.} compare $\gamma_{\text{PCB}}$ for Al$\blacksquare$ and Al$\square$). \item The amount of rf current flowing on and off the chip through the wire bonds is decreased. \item The fundamental resonant frequency of spurious package modes, which can couple to the quantum device and result in decoherence, increases due to the lower dielectric constant of the vacuum in the hole.
-Simulations show the frequency of the first package mode increases from approximately 11 GHz up to 22 GHz. \end{enumerate}
+We note that Goetz \textit{et al.} reached a similar conclusion for their source of loss; namely that it was associated with a conducting adhesive.\cite{goetz2016loss}

+Despite these losses, several benefits of the hole underneath the chip are noted: \begin{enumerate} \item The induced currents in the PCB are reduced due to the stored $H$ field residing in vacuum underneath the device (\emph{e.g.}, compare $\gamma_{\text{PCB}}$ for Al$\blacksquare$ and Al$\square$). \item The amount of rf current flowing on and off the chip through the wire bonds is decreased. \item In simulation, the fundamental resonant frequency of an undesired package EM mode, which can couple to qubits and result in decoherence,\cite{ibm-hidden-mode} was shown to increase from approximately 11 GHz up to 22 GHz due to the lower dielectric constant of the vacuum in the hole, thus resulting in a smaller interaction with the qubit. \end{enumerate}

-Finally, a slight increase in $Q_{i,m}$ with an increase in resonator width and gap for R1 to R3 in Al$\square$ was observed (see Fig.~\ref{fig:simulate_and_measurement}).
-To account for this small trend, a 0.35 nm thick surface interface dielectric loss was added using $\tan\delta \sim 10^{-3} $ and COMSOL was used to simulate this ``surface loss'' (see supplementary materials for details).\cite{surface-woods}
+Finally, as shown in Fig.~\ref{fig:simulate_and_measurement}, a slight increase in $Q_{i,m}$ with an increase in resonator width and gap for R1 to R3 in Al$\square$ was observed.
+To account for this small trend, a thin layer of dielectric loss with loss tangent $\delta$ at the interfaces was simulated using COMSOL.
+For this simulation of ``surface loss'', layers with thickness $t$ and relative dielectric constant $\epsilon_r$ were fixed such that $\left(t\times \delta / \epsilon_r \right) \sim 10^{-5}$ nm (see supplementary materials for details).\cite{surface-woods}